|

 businesses that rely on confidential web sites.

-For example, in the managed business travel market, over 30% of all transactions
+For example, in the managed business travel market,

-now occurs on the Internet.
+Internet.
 This is a $30 Billion market .

 Another reported example of a market at risk by